ryanmcecil/popgen_ml_sweep_detection/reproduce/article/sfs/ReadME.md

 ## Site Frequency Spectrum

-MSMS and SLiM simulations appeared to be different due to the difference in accuracies (although Imagene appeared to be behaving the same way in both cases), so we decided to explore how they might be different.

-This folder was created to gain a better understanding of the different types of simulations and if they
+This folder was created to gain a better understanding of the different types of simulations (MSMS and SLiM) and if they

 1. Accurately represent the same populations (msms vs slim)
 2. If they accurately represent human populations